stric9r/rotary-encoder-module/README.md

 # rotary-encoder-module
-Rotary encoder interface for KY-040
+Rotary encoder interface.
+Developed using KY-040 rotary encoder but can be used with any quadrature encoder.

 Short demo of this module working here: https://www.youtube.com/watch?v=H6LCRhiRQaU